smcclatchy/exp-design/_episodes/07-power-calc.md

 {: .challenge}

 > ## Challenge 5: Watch [A Biologist Talks to a Statistician](https://www.youtube.com/watch?v=Hz1fyhVOjr4)
-> Do you empathize more with the biologist or with the statistician?
+> Do you empathize more now with the biologist or with the statistician?
 >
 {: .challenge}